Managing losses in exotic horse race wagering: Introduction

 \section{Introduction}

-Beginning in the mid 1980's, horse racing has witnessed the rise of betting syndicates akin to hedge funds profiting from statistical techniques similar to high frequency traders on stock exchanges~\cite{kaplan2002}.
+Since the mid 1980's, horse racing has witnessed the rise of betting syndicates akin to hedge funds profiting from statistical techniques similar to high frequency traders in the stock market \citep{kaplan2002}.
 This is possible as parimutuel wagering is employed at racetracks, where money is pooled for each bet type, the racetrack takes a percentage, and the remainder is disbursed to the winners in proportion to the amount wagered.\\

-Optimization in the horse racing literature can be traced back to Isaacs deriving a closed form solution for the optimal win bets when maximizing expected profit in 1953 \cite{isaacs1953}.
-Hausch et al. \cite{hau81} utilized an optimization framework to show inefficiencies in the place and show betting pools using win bet odds to estimate race outcomes.
-In particular, they used the Kelly criterion \cite{kelly1956}, maximizing the expected log utility of wealth and found profitability when limiting the betting to when the expected return was greater than a fixed percentage.
-More recently, Smoczynski and Tomkins derived a simple procedure for the optimal win bets under the Kelly criterion using the KKT conditions \cite{smoc2010}.
-Although the Kelly criterion maximizes the asymptotic rate of asset growth, the volatility of wealth through time is too large for most, resulting in many professional investors employing a fractional Kelly criterion \cite{thorp2008}, which has been shown to possess favourable risk-return properties by MacLean et al. \cite{maclean1992}.
-We investigate a further manner of risk management in the form of a chance constraint, taking into account the time horizon of the bettor, which can be employed in conjunction with the Kelly criterion.\\
+Research on horse racing stems in large part due to the fact that it can be viewed as a simplified financial market.
+Research on important economic concepts such as utility theory \citep{weitzman}, the efficient market hypothesis \citep{asch}, and rational choice theory \citep{rosett} can be done in a straight forward manner, given horse racing's discrete nature, fixed short term contract lengths and attainable sets of historical data for empirical study.\\

-There are several different types of wagers one can place on horses, but in order to best display the effect of the chance constraint, we concentrate on the riskiest of bets on a single race, the superfecta, which requires the bettor to pick, in order, the first 4 finishers.
+Optimization in the horse racing literature can be traced back to \citet{isaacs1953} deriving a closed form solution for the optimal win bets when maximizing expected profit. \citet{hau81} utilized an optimization framework to show inefficiencies in the place and show betting pools using win bet odds to estimate race outcomes.
+In particular, they used the \citet{kelly1956} criterion, maximizing the expected log utility of wealth, and found profitability when limiting betting to opportunities where the expected return was greater than a fixed percentage.
+More recently, \citet{smoc2010} derived a simple procedure for optimal win bets under the Kelly criterion through analysis of the Karush-Kuhn-Tucker optimality conditions.\\